|Chinese Visa & Tibet Entry Permit |

-If you are from a Western country, you do not need visa to enter Japan, South Korea, Taiwan, Hong Kong, Thailand or Singapore.
-Exceptions may apply.
-Check with us if you plan to book a tour with us.
+You may not need a visa to enter Japan, South Korea, Taiwan, Hong Kong, Thailand or Singapore.
+Please check with us if you plan to book a tour with us.

 - Original passport valid for at least 6 months on intended date of exit – the passport must have enough blank Visa Pages for the visa itself and stamping on entry and exit.

 - Completed visa application form (must be completed on a computer, printed out and signed).

 - A recently-taken colour passport photo (bare-head, full face) against a light background (size: 48mm x 33mm) – do not cheat or you’ll hurt yourself!

 - One copy of your round-trip international air itinerary.

 - Proof of a hotel reservation – this will be furnished by Laurus Travel.

 What should I watch out for when filling out the visa form?